top of page

 Rev Jennifer Sanders

-I'm Jennifer and have been the minister at BUC for 2 years having previously been a member of the church .
-For the last 12 years I have also been a celebrant both independently and for Unitarian Churches and chapels in the South East.
-I
+I have been the minister since 2023, having previously been a member of the church.
+For the last 13 years, I have also been a celebrant both independently and for Unitarian Churches and chapels in the South East.

-I wanted to commit myself to helping people mark their most important moments, whether happy or sad, whether public or private.
+I help people mark their most important moments, whether happy or sad, whether public or private.

 Fanny Tulley